thisloke/ng2-fittext/README.md

 An Angular2 directive written in pure typescript (and without jquery!), for autoscale the font size of an element to fit an upper level container.

-How many times your font doesn't scale automatically to fit the size of the container?
-Always, if you don't say it to do that!
-How you can say it? ng2-fittext!

 ### Demo
 http://plnkr.co/edit/v0TQaYepV4E2Heur02j5?p=preview

 ### Installation